rafaelleao/Cookie/README.md

 # Cookie

-A lightweight network traffic debugging tool for iOS apps.
+A lightweight network traffic debugging tool for iOS and MacOS apps.

-Written in SwiftUI, supports iOS 13+
+Written in SwiftUI, supports iOS 16+ and MacOS 13+

 ## Features